 The Jersey soil is light and well-drained, with seaweed acting as a natural fertiliser and it is thought that this, combined with the island’s sunny climate and strong attention to traditional growing techniques, is what separates the potatoes apart from the rest.
 The unique potatoes are characterised by their kidney-shaped form, thin skins and creamy texture.
 Their incredible flavour means that there is no surprise that an average of 1,500 tonnes are exported from the island each month during peak season.

-The Jersey Royal season 2020 is from March when the first batch of potatoes are harvested.
-The production of the potatoes is a lengthy process, with the initial planting under glass starting in November 2019.
-The main outdoor crop is planted in January with the harvesting taking place from March to July.
+The Jersey Royal season 2020 begins in November with initial planting under grass.
+The outdoor crop is then planted in January, with harvesting taking place between March and July.

 The process isn’t only long, but also can be intensive with all the potatoes planted on the fields by the côtils needing to be handpicked.
 The hard work doesn’t stop with pickers working up to 12 hours a day so the potatoes can reach the supermarket as fresh as possible!
 Mechanical harvesters can be used for the flatter fields that tend to be ready later in the year.
 A tremendous amount of care is taken in growing the potatoes, with farmers monitoring closely the temperature of their crop all year round in order to ensure they are protected in the lower temperatures at night time.

 The are many debates about the best way to cook, prepare and eat the island’s celebrated potato.
 Some say that the potatoes work best simply boiled and seasoned with butter and salt.
 Others say that peeled, roasted and dusted in various herbs and spices is how to make the most out of the potato’s unique flavour and texture.

 If you’re looking to try out a quick fix for a perfectly prepared potato, try out these simple recipes that really celebrate the divine Jersey Royal flavour.